A Partially Separable Model for Dynamic Valued Networks: Introduction

 \begin{itemize}

-\item We propose a Partially Separable Temporal ERGM (PST ERGM) to fit dynamic networks with counts dyad values, by assuming the process that increases relational strength is different from the process that decreases relational strength.
-As we will demonstrate below, although our proposed model is no longer fully separable as the sample space of valued networks becomes infinite, the dynamics between consecutive networks are decomposed into two intermediate networks, where one controls dyad value augmentation and the other controls dyad value diminution.
-Our model specifies each transition with two sets of network statistics derived from the intermediate networks and uses two distinct parameters to facilitate model interpretation.
+\item We propose a Partially Separable Temporal ERGM (PST ERGM) to fit dynamic valued networks, assuming the factors that increase relational strength are different from those that decrease relational strength.
+In particular, we construct two intermediate networks to manage dyad value increment and decrement, separately.
+The dynamics are specified with two sets of network statistics evaluated on the intermediate networks, and we use two sets of parameters to facilitate interpretation.

-\item To align with the assumption that the two processes are usually unrelated, but their models are not independent, we provide algorithms to conduct approximate maximum likelihood estimation to learn the parameters of the two processes collectively.
-Though ERGM fitting is computationally intensive and is easy to fail, our proposed algorithms exploit the partial stepping and normality approximation from \cite{ImproveERGM} to seed an adequate initialized configuration.
-We also extend the algorithm from \cite{TERGM} to refine the parameters near convergence, and we employ Contrastive Divergence sampling, an abridged MCMC from \cite{hummel2011improving} and \cite{CD}, to speed up parameter estimation.
+\item We adapt recent advances in fitting static binary networks from \cite{ImproveERGM} to seed an initial configuration for parameter learning.
+We exploit the Contrastive Divergence sampling, an abridged MCMC from \cite{hummel2011improving} and \cite{CD}, to expedite the learning process.
+We also provide the Metropolis-Hastings algorithm to sample dynamic valued networks conditioning on the previous networks.

-\item Our experiments show a good performance of the proposed algorithms.
-In particular, a time-heterogeneous PST ERGM on the students contact data \citep{mastrandrea2015contact} provides a realistic interpretation of the network dynamics.
-Furthermore, a time-homogeneous PST ERGM on the baboons interaction data \citep{gelardi2020measuring} produces reasonable out-of-sample forecasts of the temporal trends.
+\item Our experiments show a good performance of the proposed model.
+In particular, a time-heterogeneous PST ERGM on the students contact networks \citep{mastrandrea2015contact} provides a realistic interpretation of the network dynamics.
+Furthermore, a time-homogeneous PST ERGM on the baboons interaction networks \citep{gelardi2020measuring} produces reasonable out-of-sample forecasts of the temporal trends.

 \end{itemize}